mamanigrasso/PartyPoker/README.md

-# POKERFOX
+# PARTYPOKER
 ![Pokerfox](https://github.com/mamanigrasso/PartyPoker/blob/master/app/src/main/res/drawable-xxhdpi/fox.png)

 ## Game Description

-POKERFOX is a round / real-time card game for two to six players with cheating features to increase the fun factor.
+PARTYPOKER is a round / real-time card game for two to six players with cheating features to increase the fun factor.
 Each player gets two cards and betting chips.
 The players put a different amount of money (chips) on the odds of winning their own hand without knowing about the opponent's hand.
 The chips of a game (pot) used by the players wins the player with the strongest hand.
 This opens up the opportunity to win by bluffing even with weak cards.